aosabook/500lines/pedometer/chapter.md

 1. Allow a user to upload a text file containing coordinates from a walk.
 2. Provide input fields for the user to enter some basic information about the data set (sampling rate, actual step count, gender/height/stride of user, etc.)
-3. Parse and analyze our data, calculating the number of steps taken, distance traveled, and time elapsed.
+3. Parse, process, and analyze our data, calculating the number of steps taken, distance traveled, and time elapsed.
 4. Output charts representing the data in different processing stages.

-The meat and potatoes of our program is in step 3, where we parse and analyze the input data.
+The meat and potatoes of our program is in step 3, where we parse, process, and analyze the input data.
 It makes sense, then, to start with that, and build the web app and interface afterward.

 # Parsing Input Data